Office: CHHS 115

-- Carnes is the program manager and principal investigator on a $540,000 contract with the NC Department of Health and Human Services to conduct a survey of the NC Medicaid adult and child populations on their access to, satisfaction with, and utilization of health care.
+- Carnes is the program manager and principal investigator on a $575,000 contract with the NC Department of Health and Human Services to conduct a survey of the NC Medicaid adult and child populations on their access to, satisfaction with, and utilization of health care.
+This is the 2nd time he has been the PI on this work.
 Prior to shifting focus to health services research, he spent a long career in the chemicals and textiles industrial sector in a variety of technical, marketing, customer service, manufacturing, and transportation roles.
 He likes to apply and learn from “hard science” counterparts to the methodologies and problems in the social sciences and health services areas he investigates today.

 - PhD in Health Services Research, UNC Charlotte, May 2016

 - Masters of Health Administration, UNC Charlotte, May 2007

 - BS in Textile Chemistry, North Carolina State University, May 1982